the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/do_now/donow5_shapes/_index.md

 ```

 {{< code-action "The code block below is inefficient.
 Each shape (square, pentagon, hexagon, heptagon) has its own function.
-Replace these 4 functions with just 1 function that can draw any shape." >}} Start by copying and pasting the code into your `donow5.py` file.
+In you `donow5.py` file, write a new function that can draw any shape." >}}
->  Remember that once you've written the new function, you will also need to change the `while` loop so that it calls the new function instead of the old ones.
+>  Consider: will your new function need parameter?
 >